 Article 13 1.
-The qualifications examination for candidates submitting theses is done by the department heads committee from a review of the CV, thesis contents list, research history certificate, final school graduation certificate, and so on.
+The qualifications examination for candidates submitting thesis is done by the department heads committee from a review of the CV, thesis contents list, research history certificate, final school graduation certificate, and so on.

-2. A qualifications examination committee will be formed in the relevant department prior to the qualifications examination in the previous paragraph, consisting of at least three professors, and will report the examination results to the department heads committee following an examination prior to approval of the establishment of the preliminary examination committee.

-3. Notwithstanding the provisions of Paragraph 1, this will be waived for those who have been accepted by the Japan Society for the Promotion of Science's Ronpaku (Dissertation Ph.D.)
+- 2. A qualifications examination committee will be formed in the relevant department prior to the qualifications examination in the previous paragraph, consisting of at least three professors, and will report the examination results to the department heads committee following an examination prior to approval of the establishment of the preliminary examination committee. - 3.
+Notwithstanding the provisions of Paragraph 1, this will be waived for those who have been accepted by the Japan Society for the Promotion of Science's Ronpaku (Dissertation Ph.D.)
 Program.

-Acceptance of the Graduate Thesis
+Acceptance of the Doctoral Thesis

 Article 14.
-When there is a submission of a graduate thesis in accordance with Article 12, the Dean of the Graduate School shall determine whether or not to accept it, following its referral to the following an explanation by the recommending professor regarding the contents, etc. of the graduation thesis.
+When there is a submission of a Doctoral thesis in accordance with Article 12, the Dean of the Graduate School shall determine whether or not to accept it, following its referral to the Graduate School Faculty Committee, where the decision for acceptance or rejection shall be made following an explanation by the recommending professor regarding the contents, etc. of the Doctoral thesis.